dev-goldy/socket_module_python/README.md

 # socket_module_python
-simple  server and client connection in python socket module
+[  start server first then one of the clients to start convo ] [ simple  server and client connection in python socket module ]